 I urge you to make it too.

-Make it a day ahead to allow the flavours to mellow.
-Muhammara is also excellent with meat or fish kebabs, and will keep well for up to a week in a closed container, improving in flavour a little each day.
+Make the muhamarra a day ahead to allow the flavours to mellow.
+It’ss also excellent with meat or fish kebabs, and will keep well for up to a week in a closed container, improving in flavour a little each day.
 The ingredients can be easily halved.

-- Matzo or wheat crackers - 1/2 cup, crumbled
+- Matzo or wheat crackers 1/2 cup, crumbled (or use breadcrumbs)

 Roast the capsicums and chillies over a gas burner or under a pre-heated grill until the skin is blackened and blistered all over (if using the grill, cut the capsicums into quarters and remove membranes and seeds, then place on grill pan – it’s a good idea to cover the pan with baking paper so the capsicums don’t stick).